What is KCNA2 Epilepsy

 KCNA2 and Seizures

 The presentation of KCNA2 Developmental and Epileptic Encephalopathy is comprised of several neurological disorders in addition to severe and pharmacoresistant seizures.
-Nearly all of those affected by KCNA2 mutation will experience significant seizures.
+Nearly all of those affected by KCNA2 variation will experience significant seizures.
 This is most often the symptom that leads to genetic testing, especially if symptoms of seizures are resistant to medication.

 What is a seizure?